-These corporations were predominantly English speaking; this in itself caused friction with the Boer (Afrikaans) government.
-With British colonial aspirations this led to the Anglo Boer War of 1899.
+These corporations were predominantly English speaking; this in itself caused friction with the Boer (Afrikaans) government in Pretoria.
+With British colonial aspirations and mining restraints in Johannesburg, led to the Anglo Boer War of 1899.
 By its end, 1901, the British were in control of the Transvaal (this included Johannesburg) and the Orange Free State.
 In the early 1900, blacks were forcibly removed from the city centre by the British colonial government.

 Johannesburg 1922 Rand Revolt – with implications for South Africa for the next 70 years.